An alcohol intervention is a professionally led meeting to discuss concerns about a loved one’s drinking behaviors.

 Keep in mind that your loved one may know they have a drinking problem, but is unwilling to come to terms with it.
 Sometimes an alcohol intervention brings up many unwanted feelings, which can be an emotional experience for all of the parties involved.
 For instance, family members may explain how their loved one’s excessive drinking has resulted in damaged relationships or unmet needs.
 This can be difficult for someone to hear and may produce a sense of sadness, anxiety or even anger.
 Although it’s not always easy, the sooner you intervene, the better the chances for a successful recovery.

 Before staging an alcohol intervention with your loved one, be sure to think about what you will say and who will be involved.
 An alcohol counselor or other medical professional can provide you with information about the intervention process and guide you along the way.
-Give us a call to talk with one of our treatment specialists to learn more.
+Give us a call to talk with one of our treatment providers to learn more.

 Is an Alcohol Intervention Necessary?